niftyhorde/swap.kiwi/README.md

 * `test:gas` - Runs gas check
 * `test:coverage` - Runs solidity coverage
 * `typechain` - Generate Typechain typings for compiled contracts

+### Deployment

+Please check `.env.sample` and populate the required variables in the `.env` file.

+- `CONTRACT_OWNER_ADDRESS`
+  - address of the contract owner on mainnet (for other networks contract owner is `deployer`)
+  - on deployment, ownership is automatically transferred from deployer to this address